OohBleh/OohBleh.github.io/_posts/2022-2-27-losing-seed.md

 **Fact A**.
 As Silent on Ascension $$18$$ or higher with, a normal run with seed $$\mathcal{BS}$$ manually entered has the following properties.
 1. Neow offers $$1$$ card removal, gold, or a boss swap into Cursed Key.
-2. Before floor $$6$$, the only ?-node outcomes are Scrap Ooze, Golden Idol, and The Cleric, in this order.
+2. Before floor $$6$$, the only ?-node outcomes are World of Goop, Golden Idol, and The Cleric, in this order.
 3. The first $$3$$ combats rewards before Lagavulin are:
    - {Prepared, Dodge and Roll, Escape Plan}, gold, and no potion.
    - {Escape Plan, Outmaneuver, Prepared}, gold, and no potion.